romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 # Test factories

-`Porm` ecosystem offers a library for setting up JavaScript objects, to use this objects in tests.
+`Porm` ecosystem offers a library for setting up JavaScript objects, to use these objects in tests.

 It is producing objects of the shape defined by your model columns.

-Under the hood it is using [@anatine/zod-mock](https://github.com/anatine/zod-plugins/tree/main/packages/zod-mock) to create and fill object with random values.
+Under the hood, it is using [@anatine/zod-mock](https://github.com/anatine/zod-plugins/tree/main/packages/zod-mock) to create and fill the object with random values.
 Random values are produced by [faker.js](https://www.npmjs.com/package/@faker-js/faker).

 ```ts
 import { createFactory } from 'porm-test-factory'